-International students from all over the globe choose to study at the Ottawa Catholic School Board.
+International students from all over the globe choose to study at the Ottawa Catholic School Board (OCSB).
+The OCSB is an excellent choice for students from Kindergarten to Grade 12 looking for a world-class education steeped in Deep Learning, values, technology, sports, and an immersive English as a Second Language (ESL) experience.
 Choosing to study here offers students the opportunity to learn about other cultures and make new friends while receiving quality education.

 Welcoming and inclusive environments

 Living in Ottawa allows international students to immerse themselves into an English speaking community.
 This helps develop English language skills at a much faster rate.
 English as a Second Language (ESL) support is provided in all of our schools from Kindergarten to Grade 8.
-In Grades 9 to 12, students requiring ESL instruction will attend one of our four high schools which offer ESL courses.
-They school they attend will depend on the area they live in, and their individual ESL needs.
+In Grades 9 to 12, students requiring ESL instruction will attend one of our five high schools which offer ESL courses.
+Your school will depend on the area you live in and your individual ESL needs.